How can we help you?

 An abscess is a collection of pus in an enclosed area of the body.
-Within the brain, abscesses occur as the result of a bacterial or fungal infection.
+Within the brain, bacterial or fungal infections cause abscesses.

 A brain abscess is a serious, life-threatening condition.
 Ruptured abscesses have a high mortality rate.